 And, again, if 1.30% seems laughably low, remember that only a few years ago, savers looking to certificates of deposit, savings accounts and other low-risk investments would have been darn happy with that.
 (Looking for safer returns outside bonds?
 You might consider the advantages of brokered CDs.)

 First, I-bonds must be held for at least a year.
 There is no way to cash them before this period.
 And second, if you redeem them before five years from the time they were issued, the last three months of interest is lost.
 How big a hit is that?
-Payne says that would reduce their yield for that year by about a percentage point given future estimates of what inflation is likely to be.
+David Payne, Staff Economist, the Kiplinger Letter, says that would reduce their yield for that year by about a percentage point given future estimates of what inflation is likely to be.